GoogleCloudPlatform/dataflow-video-analytics/README.md

 ### How the pipeline works?
 1. Solution assumes video clips are uploaded and stored in a GCS bucket  and a metadata notification is sent out to a PubSub topic.

-2. Dataflow process the video files in micro batch  and based on the list of features passed as pipeline argument.
+2. Dataflow pipeline process the video files in micro batch  and based on the list of features passed as pipeline argument.

-3. Dataflow used the list of entities and confidence score to filter the Video Intelligence API response and output to following sinks:
+3. Dataflow pipeline uses the list of entities and confidence score to filter the Video Intelligence API response and output to following sinks:
 	 *  In a nested table in BigQuery for further analysis.
 	 * In a PubSub topic by customizing the Json response so that downstream applications can consume in near real time.